 Cool cake on a wire rack.
 Once the cake has cooled, invert onto a serving dish.

-In a small bowl, whisk the sifted confectioners sugar and lemon juice.
+In a small bowl, whisk the sifted powdered sugar and lemon juice.
 Add more lemon juice or confectioners sugar, as necessary.
 Drizzle over cooled coffee cake.
 Serve and enjoy!

 - For a thicker filling, sprinkle all of the streusel on top of half the batter, before topping with remaining cake batter.